 The second I start to feel even the tiniest tickle in my throat, I’ll take a tablespoon of the honey and pop a couple of the garlic cloves.
 Like magic, it soothes my sore throat and gets me back to feeling like myself again within 24 hours.
 I’m left with some pretty funky garlic breath, but it’s well worth it to not be bedridden with the sniffles all week.
 I happen to be a big garlic lover, so I really enjoy the taste.

 I like it so much, in fact, that I use garlic honey all the time even when I’m not feeling under the weather.
 It’s wonderful in salad dressings and sauces, but my absolute favorite way to enjoy it is drizzled over pizza.
 It adds the most incredible contrast, creating this salty-sweet garlicky flavor explosion.
 Chaser and I especially love it on a pepperoni pizza with extra chili flakes.

 This garlic honey is so simple to throw together, all it needs is a little time to allow the ingredients to meld.
 The longer it sits, the better it gets.
 The honey tastes more garlicky, while the garlic gets sweeter and more mellow.
 It also starts to ferment a bit, which I find adds even more flavor and immune-boosting properties.

 I hope this potent, tasty concoction becomes a new staple in your home for wintertime and beyond.
-Learn more about Wholesome Organic Honey here, or buy some now!
-Find more Wholesome Organic recipes here, and click here for an amazing rebate offer.

 - 1 large bulb or 2 smaller bulbs of garlic (organic or locally grown is best)